harrisonkong/HKUIKeyboardManager/README.md

 ### 1. Using CocoaPod ###

 The module is avabilable via CocoaPods Trunk.
 Below is an example podfile.
-If you already use a podfile for your project, all you have to do is add the line that specifies `HKUIButton`.
+If you already use a podfile for your project, all you have to do is add the line that specifies `HKUIKeyboardManager`.
 The other dependencies will also be automatically installed in the xcworkspace.

 ```
 platform :ios, '13.0'